 Supports for Oil Paintings

 In order for a painting to last for hundreds of years without paint loss or cracking, it must be painted on a high-quality rigid support.
-I use aluminum composite material for all of my paintings, and I sell hand-prepared panels in my Seattle studio.
-For more information, visit Amanda's Panels.
+I use aluminum composite material for all of my paintings, and I recommend this material for all artists who frame their work.